Dennis the Menace and Gnasher: David Sutherland strips (1970–1998)

 In 1986, one of Dennis's first story arcs appeared.
 Gnasher, his faithful companion, had gone missing.
 Distraught, Dennis asked readers to join him on a "Gnational Gnasher Search".
 At first, Dennis's dad was far happier without the tripehound, but as the week wore on, he found himself missing the dog.
-The story lasted seven weeks before Gnasher returned by a father with his six daughters and son, Gnipper, who later became a key character.
+The story lasted seven weeks before Gnasher was returned by a father with his six daughters and son, Gnipper, who later became a key character.

-On The Beano's 50th anniversary, Dennis's strip consisted of him saving The Beano's birthday cake, which had begun to float away after the rope in which the sailor was pulling it along with was cut by a nearby crab.
+On The Beano's 50th anniversary, Dennis's strip consisted of him saving The Beano's birthday cake, which had begun to float away after the rope in which the sailor was pulling it along with the cut by a nearby crab.

 A landmark issue for Dennis appeared in 1991, as The Beano announced they were to change his image.
-The news received much media attention throughout the UK and it was later revealed to be a publicity stunt in the very strip the image was introduced.
+The news received much media attention throughout the United Kingdom and it was later revealed to be a publicity stunt in the very strip the image was introduced.
 Dennis's new attire consisted of a blue tracksuit, sunglasses and headphones connected to a walkman.
 The tracksuit bottoms ripped due to Dennis's knobbly knees and he ditched the jacket as his father could catch him easier after he had menaced.
 The end of the strip showed Dennis returning in his trademark jersey and shorts and pea-shooting his nemesis Walter.
 Dennis also played a vital role in the storyline in which The Beano was turned into colour.
 The front cover of the famous 2674th issue of the comic depicted Dennis spraying other famous Beano characters with a hose of paint.

-In 1993, Beano editor Euan Kerr was becoming concerned at the direction David Sutherland's depiction of the character was taking, with Dennis becoming ever stockier and larger.
+In 1993, Beano editor Euan Kerr was becoming concerned at the direction David Sutherland's depiction of the character was taken, with Dennis becoming ever stockier and larger.
 Kerr, feeling that Dennis was beginning to resemble a thuggish teenager rather than the naughty boy he was intended to be, told Sutherland to make Dennis look younger in appearance.
 As a result, Dennis was made shorter, with a smaller chin.
-He retained his familiar outfit but started to wear trainers.
+He retained his familiar outfit but he started to wear trainers.
 These changes were also made with the intention of making the character easier to animate for the forthcoming Beano Video.

-In 1996, the first Dennis animated series was released on the UK station CBBC, with a second series following in 1998.
+In 1996, the first animated series Dennis and Gnasher was released on the United Kindgom station CBBC, with a second series following in 1998.